China visa-free for Australians: what's actually changed in 2026

 What if my trip purpose is not pure tourism?

-The visa-free scheme covers tourism, family visits, and short business meetings.
-Journalism, paid work, and long study still require a regular visa.
+The visa-free scheme covers tourism, family visits, exchange visits, transit, and short business visits.
+Journalism, paid work, and longer study still require the appropriate visa.

 Related reading